jasontcs/spending/README.md

 - Support multiple members
 - Categories
 - Upload receipts
-- Firestore as a backend
+- Firebase as a backend
-- Set Budget to limit the expense
+- Set Budgets to limit the expense
 - Chart for Data Visualization

 ## Getting Started
-Put your own firebase project config   file `lib/firebase_options.dart` with Firebase Auth, Firestore & Firebase Storage enabled
+Put your own Firebase project config   file `lib/firebase_options.dart` with Firebase Auth, Firestore & Firebase Storage enabled

 You will need a recent version of [Flutter](https://flutter.dev/), then just